openv/vcontrold/doc/man/vcontrold.rst

 -l <logfile>, \--logfile <logfile>
     use <logfile> instead of syslog.

+-U <username>, \--username <username>
+    when started by root, drop privileges to user <username>
+    instead of user nobody
+    If using a serial link, ensure that user or group has access rights to the serial device.

+-G <groupname>, \--groupname <groupname>
+    when started by root, drop privileges to group <groupname>
+    instead of group dialout
+    If using a serial link, ensure that user or group has access rights to the serial device.

 -n, \--nodaemon
     do not fork.
 This is for testing purpose only.
 Normaly vcontrold will detach from the controlling terminal and put itself into the